-Mrs. Etty Bloom’s second child, her son whom she waited five long years for, was born retarded.
+Mrs. Etty Bloom’s second child, her son whom she waited five long years for, was born with one extra chromosome.
 The delivery room, slightly familiar from the birth of her daughter many years earlier, was both comforting and stifling – the nurse whose hand she squeezed tightly with each contraction, the voice of someone loud, assertive, hypnotic – Push, Push, Push!
 She pushed, sweat beading down her forehead, running fast down her back, her breath held and building as she pushed and pushed through the pain.
 While she struggled through each contraction, she thought of sweet baby fat, high pitch wails, tiny nail beds, she thought of this and pushed with all her might.
 She was ready.
 She had waited so long, too long to do this again.
 And she had lost deeply along the way.
 She was ready.
 She knew motherhood with a ferocity, she longed for it, prayed for it.
 She was ready.
 One more push.
 But with the sudden rush of release, she felt the air stiffen, the moisture on her skin grow cold, the whole room transcend from anticipation to thwarted horror.
 Between the spilling out of her birth and the piercing cry of her infant, she recognized the change.

 It’s a boy!